Getting starting with a college savings plan for the child in your life doesn’t have to be confusing. Here are some tips.

 529 college savings plans can be a place to save for college

-And it doesn’t have to be that complicated to get started opening an account for your child.
+And it doesn’t have to be that complicated to get started opening an account for the child in your life.

 Examples of education expenses